Darin Ruf Player Props: Giants vs. Mets

-After going 1-for-2 with a double and an RBI in his last game, Darin Ruf and the San Francisco Giants take on the New York Mets (who will start Joey Lucchesi) at 10:15 PM ET on Friday.
+After going 1-for-3 in his last game, Darin Ruf and the San Francisco Giants take on the New York Mets (who will start David Peterson) at 4:05 PM ET on Saturday.

-In his last game, he went 1-for-2 with a double and an RBI against the Marlins.
+He had a one-hit performance in his previous game (1-for-3) against the Mets.

 Darin Ruf Game Info & Props vs. the Mets